Same-sex adoption in the United States: Professional organizations

 Professional organizations that support gay and lesbian families' adoption include the Child Welfare League of America, the American Psychiatric Association, the American Psychological Association, the American Academy of Pediatrics, and the National Association of Social Workers (NASW).The Child Welfare League of America (CWLA) affirms that "lesbian, gay, and bisexual parents are as well suited to raise children as their heterosexual counterparts".
 American Psychiatric Association supports same-sex marriage as "being advantageous to the mental health of same-sex couples and supports legal recognition of the right for same-sex couples to marry, adopt and co-parent".
 Each of these organizations released similar statements supporting same-sex adoption following the government legalization of same-sex adoption in all fifty states in 2016.

-Furthermore, there are many adoption agencies, lawyers, and social workers who work specifically to support LGBTQ+ parents.
-Such resources can be found on the U.S department of State website or other LGBTQ+ friendly adoption forums.
+Furthermore, there are many adoption agencies, lawyers, and social workers who work specifically to support LGBTQ+ parents, including AdoptUSKids, American Academy of Pediatrics, Human Rights Campaign Foundation, LifeLong Adoptions, A is 4 Adoption, International Lesbian and Gay Organization, National Center for Lesbian Rights, and the National Gay and Lesbian Task Force.
+The US Department of State provides these resources and more to those who are seeking state and federal adoption information.

+Foundations and support organizations like the Dave Thomas Foundation for Adoption, and the National Adoption Foundation, have funded grants for same-sex couples, and other organizations that support the LGBTQ+ in adoption.